joshbegley/nyt-latest/README.md

 **Gérard Depardieu Convicted of Sexual Assault**\
-`The French actor was found guilty of sexually assaulting two women on the set of a movie in which he starred in 2021.`\
+`The French actor was found guilty of sexually assaulting two women on the set of a movie in which he starred in 2021.
+He was given a suspended sentence of 18 months.`\
 https://nytimes.com/2025/05/13/world/europe/gerard-depardieu-guilty-sexual-assault-trial.html

 **Oilers were better, faster and more desperate than Golden Knights in dominant Game 4 win**\